 X200A

 Mobile installations are on a case-by-case basis.
 Do what works for you and your situation.
 I can’t cover them all in this article.
-Just be aware of water getting in.
+Just be aware of water trying to get into any holes you create.